soyware/OpenMarketClient/README.md

 * Sends sold items
 * Receives bought items
 * Accepts Steam Guard confirmations of sent offers
-* Cancels offers that aren't accepted within 10 minutes (required since Steam removed CancelTradeOffer web API)
+* Cancels offers that aren't accepted within 10 minutes (required since Steam removed the `CancelTradeOffer` web API)
-* Ability to import SteamDesktopAuthenticator's maFile
+* Ability to import Steam Desktop Authenticator's `.maFile`
 * Accounts are password encrypted

 # Usage
-You'll be asked to enter the encryption password which will be used to encrypt and decrypt saved accounts.
+You'll be asked to enter an encryption password which will be used to encrypt and decrypt saved accounts.

 ## Adding an Account Manually
 If you run the client without any accounts added, you will be asked to add a new one.
 To add another account later, launch the program with the `--new` command-line option.

-## Importing Steam Desktop Authenticator's maFile
+## Importing Steam Desktop Authenticator's .maFile
 To import an account from SDA, place the unencrypted `.maFile` into the `accounts` folder (create the folder if it doesn't exist).
 The program will automatically import most of the required details.

 ## Required Details